 - Transfers with an absolute value less than $100;

 - Transfers between a Parent and Sub Budget; and

 - Transfers between Sub Budgets with the same Parent.

 A Cost/Expense Transfer cannot be removed from the financial system (it can be reversed but not removed) nor can the information provided in MyFD be edited or removed.
 Given that:

-- If a Transfer was done in error or the expense moved to an incorrect budget then the expense should be moved to the correct budget.
+- If a Transfer was done in error or the expense was moved to an incorrect budget, then the expense should be moved to the correct budget.

-- If a Transfer has weak or incomplete supporting information, then additional explanation can be added to the department’s records or expense file to support the Transfer in the event of a review.
+- If a Transfer has weak or incomplete supporting information, then additional explanations can be added to the department’s records or expense file to support the Transfer in the event of a review.

-- A trend high volume of transactions within a unit, or by an individual PI, or on a single award should be reviewed to determine the cause and if corrective action is needed.
+- A high volume of transfers within a unit, by an individual PI, or on a single award should be reviewed to determine the cause and whether corrective action is needed.

 - Sponsored Awards should never be used to “park” costs while waiting for an anticipated Award to be issued by the Sponsor.
 The Advance Budget mechanism as described in GIM 9 should be used to accommodate any pre-Award expenditures.